<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 ✅ Inform council

-Find out your local council via the government website.
-Let the council know you're moving, either within their jurisdiction or to another area, so you don’t end up with any unexpected council tax bills.
+Find out your local council on the government website.
+Let the council know you're moving, whether you'll remain within their boundaries or not, so you don’t end up with any unexpected council tax bills.
 You can do this on their website or via phone.
 Ask them to send you written confirmation for your records.

-Tenants usually pay council tax; however, please check your tenancy agreement to confirm.
-A typical exception is in Houses in Multiple Occupancy (HMOs).
+Tenants usually pay council tax, but it's a good idea to check your tenancy agreement to confirm.
+A common exception is Houses in Multiple Occupancy (HMOs).

 ✅ Broadband planning

-Broadband installation and setup can often take a few weeks, consider contacting the supplier ahead of the move to schedule an engineer visit if needed.
-If you have broadband in your current home, ask your provider about transferring your account to the new address.
-This will depend on their policies and your contract.
-You may also want to shop around to make sure you’re getting the best deal and the fastest internet speeds.
+Broadband installation and setup can often take a few weeks (if you need an engineer appointment).
+Start setting up ahead of your move to get an engineer appointment scheduled ASAP.
+If you have broadband at your current place, and you're happy with your provider, check to see if they can transfer your account to your new address.
+It's also a good idea to shop around to make sure you’re getting the best broadband deal and the fastest internet speeds.

 ✅ Inform TV Licensing